ReWittmann/blockSQP2/README.md

 ##Examples and documentation

 ###Python interface requirements
 The py_blockSQP requires numpy, running the Python scripts additionally requires casadi and matplotlib.
-The project was tested for numpy2.3.2, casadi3.7.1 and matplotlib3.10.5.
+The project was tested for numpy 2.3.2, casadi 3.7.1 and matplotlib 3.10.5.
+In addition, some plot functions require LaTeX to be available on the system.

 ##Testing and benchmarking
 Run benchmark/run_blockSQP.py to confirm the solver was built correctly.